dssup/bump-version/README.en.md

 ### Prerequisites

 - The repository must use Git.
+  IMPORTANT: Use `git push --tags`.
+The `--tags` option also pushes the Git tags that are used by this utility to determine the current version.
 - Make atomic commits (one logical change per commit).
 - Follow Semantic Versioning for releases.
 - Write commit messages following Conventional Commits.